Leviathan321/opensbt-core/README.md

-# OpenSBT - An open-source framework for the application of search-based testing approaches for Automated and Autonomous Driving Systems
+# OpenSBT - An open-source framework for the application of search-based testing for Automated and Autonomous Driving Systems

 ## Intro